AnjaFechner/bellatrix-lestrange/README.md

 - Would do differently:
 Probably not use machine learning to answer this type of business case.
 The data is too unbalanced and the data set too small.
 Another approach will be to try the Decision-Tree-Model.
+Next time we would complete the visualisation in Tableau first, before attempting Machine Learning.
+And finally, trust the data and the graphs.

 ## My SQL